Yoshinori Fujimoto

 Yoshinori Fujimoto (born 25 October 1989) is a Japanese professional golfer.

+Career

 As an amateur, Fujimoto won the individual silver medal at the 2011 Summer Universiade and led the Japan team to the gold medal.

 Fujimoto turned professional in 2012 and joined the Japan Golf Tour.
 He won his first title in June 2012 at the Japan Golf Tour Championship Citibank Cup Shishido Hills, which qualified him for the 2012 Open Championship.
 Yoshinori was also named the 2012 Rookie of the Year.
 He won again the next season at the 2013 Toshin Golf Tournament.

 Fujimoto was sponsored by ISPS for several years, but is now sponsored by Honma Golf.

 In January 2019, Fujimoto qualified for the 2019 Open Championship with a runner-up finish at the SMBC Singapore Open.
 It was his second career appearance at the Open.